emberjs/guides/source/routing/query-params.md

 this.transitionTo('post', object, { queryParams: { showDetails: true }});
 this.transitionTo('posts', { queryParams: { sort: 'title' }});

-// if you just want to transition the query parameters without changing the route this.transitionTo({ queryParams: { direction: 'asc' }});
+// if you want to transition the query parameters without changing the route this.transitionTo({ queryParams: { direction: 'asc' }});
 ```